hphelion/documentation/moonshot/install.md

 Welcome!
 The following topics explain how to install &amp; configure your cloud with HP Cloud OS for Moonshot.

-( please reword / edit for Moonshot )

 It's important to read the topics and perform the described steps in order.
-While some steps are optional, the sequence that you'll follow in the HP Cloud OS Operational Dashboard user interface is significant, to ensure a proper deployment of your cloud.
+While some steps are optional, the sequence that you'll follow in the HP Cloud OS for Moonshot Operational Dashboard user interface is significant, to ensure a proper deployment of your cloud.

 Install and set up the Admin node: